AdobeDocs/experience-platform.en/help/query-service/best-practices/organize-data-assets.md

 This document provides guidance on best practices for organizing data assets including, datasets, views, and temporary tables for use with Adobe Experience Platform Query Service.
 It covers how to structure your data as well as information on how to access, update, and delete this information.

-It is important to logically organize your data assets within the Adobe Experience Platform data lake as they grow.
+It is important to logically organize your data assets within the Platform [!DNL Data Lake] as they grow.
 Query Service extends SQL constructs that enable you to logically group data assets within a sandbox.
 This method of organization allows for the sharing of data assets between schemas without the need to move them physically.

 ## Getting started